rstudio/shinyloadtest/cran-comments.md

 There were no ERRORs or WARNINGs.

-Sometimes a NOTE about example running time is produced; it is caused by the slt_* examples suggested by CRAN review.
+Sometimes a NOTE about example running time > 5 seconds is produced; it is caused by the new slt_* examples.

 ## Downstream dependencies